ROVI-org/thevenin/docs/source/development/development_environments.rst

 Development Environments
 ========================
-This guide will walk you through setting up a local development environment for contributing to Thevenin.
+This guide will walk you through setting up a local development environment for contributing to ``thevenin``.
 It covers recommended practices, tools, and commands for developers to efficiently build, test, and contribute to the project.

 .. note::